bskierys/DailySetSolver/README.md

 ## About this project

-Set Solver is simple project that demonstrates usage of clean architecture with MVVM pattern.
-This is not common approach as clean architecture is widely used with MVP pattern, so I've decided to give that combination a try.
+Set Solver is a simple project that demonstrates usage of clean architecture with MVVM pattern.
+This is not a common approach as clean architecture is widely used with MVP pattern, so I've decided to give that combination a try.

 ## What does this app do?